directus-labs/guest-authoring/directus-job-board-platform/index.md

 ## Implementing User Authentication

-To implement user authentication and grant users access to the application, create a **context** directory and inside it, create an `AuthContext.tsx` file.
+To implement user authentication and grant users access to the application, create a `context` directory and, inside it, an `AuthContext.tsx` file.

 ### Creating User Registration

-In the `AuthContext.tsx`, add the following code to implement user registration using Directus Authentication:
+In the `AuthContext.tsx`, implement user registration:

 ```jsx
 import {